Generalized splines on graphs with two labels and polynomial splines on cycles: Introduction

 \subsection{Acknowledgments}

 Michael DiPasquale's assistance with Macaulay2 \cite{M2} was invaluable to the data collection that seeded this paper.
-The second author would also like to thank Cleo Roberts and Claudia Yun for helpful discussions about splines.
+The second author would like to thank Cleo Roberts and Claudia Yun for helpful discussions about splines.
+The authors are also grateful to the anonymous referee; their comments greatly improved the article and also encouraged us to write Section~\ref{sec: quotient splines}.